ssun1116/ssun1116.github.io/_pages/cv.md

 ## Poster Presentations (Selected)

 - KSBNS-APSN 2024: The 27th Annual Meeting of the Korean Society for Brain and Neural Sciences in conjunction with the 18th Biennial Meeting of the Asian-Pacific Society for Neurochemistry
-  - *Poster*: An integrative single-cell atlas to explore the cellular and temporal specificity of neurological disorder genes during human brain development
+  - Poster: *An integrative single-cell atlas to explore the cellular and temporal specificity of neurological disorder genes during human brain development*

 - Keystone Symposia - Single-Cell Biology: Tissue Genomics, Technologies and Disease 2024
-  - *Poster*: Dysregulation of the Wnt/beta-catenin signaling pathway via Rnf146 upregulation in a VPA-induced mouse model of autism spectrum disorder
+  - Poster: *Dysregulation of the Wnt/beta-catenin signaling pathway via Rnf146 upregulation in a VPA-induced mouse model of autism spectrum disorder*

 - HUPO (Human Proteome Organization) 2023 World Congress
-  - *Poster*: Dysregulation of the Wnt/beta-catenin signaling pathway via Rnf146 upregulation in a VPA-induced mouse model of autism spectrum disorder
+  - Poster: *Dysregulation of the Wnt/beta-catenin signaling pathway via Rnf146 upregulation in a VPA-induced mouse model of autism spectrum disorder*

 - The 19th KOGO (Korea Genome Organization) Winter Symposium 2023
-  - *Poster*: Gene regulatory network reveals the landscape of myeloid dendritic cell differentiation
+  - Poster: *Gene regulatory network reveals the landscape of myeloid dendritic cell differentiation*

 - ICKSMCB 2022: International Conference of Korean Society for Molecular and Cellular Biology
-  - *Poster*: Gene regulatory network reveals the landscape of myeloid dendritic cell differentiation
+  - Poster: *Gene regulatory network reveals the landscape of myeloid dendritic cell differentiation*

 ## Skills